 - Disease such as syphilis, tuberculosis, and sarcoidosis.

-Symptoms Of Nasal Septal Perforation
+What Are The Symptoms Of Nasal Septal Perforation?

 While small perforations of the nasal septum may go unnoticed when damage to the septum is more severe symptoms may become more pronounced.
 These symptoms may include nasal bleeding, pain, and a whistling sound upon inhalation.
 Dried blood or scabs may also accumulate in the area and lead to difficulty in breathing through the nose.
 Even though some patients may not experience any symptoms from this condition, once a nasal septal perforation is detected, it should always be medically evaluated since untreated larger perforations may affect the structure of the nose and lead to physical deformities.

 Septal Perforation Repair Procedure